Cover of the first issue - December 2006

 Starting in March 2006 Mark began the work of establishing ACE, the traders association and setting out the operating guidelines, vision and mission for the magazine, named finally as SEnine.
 By October 2006 much work had been done ready for the December 2006 launch.

-ACE began its embryonic life, while in December 2006 SEnine magazine issue number one, with 24 pages and a print run of 3000 copies was circulated.
+ACE began its rocky life, while in December 2006 the SEnine magazine with issue number one, with 24 pages and a print run of 3000 copies was circulated.
 There were a number of business that were brave enough to put faith in the idea, most are still advertising today.

 The traders association ACE (Association for Commerce Eltham, now referred to as Elthamse9), along with the magazine were launched and started to grow.

 There were a few individuals that also helped the magazine get off the ground in the early months.
-Mark’s family stand out - wife and daughters - who not only supported the idea but pitched in and walked up and down the streets of Eltham to deliver the magazine each month until it grew to be able to afford to pay people to do this important task.
+Mark’s family stand out - wife, Joanne, and daughters - who not only supported the idea but pitched in and walked up and down the streets of Eltham to deliver the magazine each month until it grew to be able to afford to pay people to do this important task.
 John Webb joined the team a few months into its life and after 12 months of submissions and stories was appointed editor.
 His background in journalism helped develop the reporting and story telling side of the magazine as well as and helping evolve the quality of the articles that appear in the magazine.
-Local businessperson Bryn McNeil was also at the forefront in suggesting ideas and promoting the magazine to businesses.
-Bryn was also active in the development of ACE.
+Mark focussed on leadership of the publication especially in design, corporate development, image, sales and marketing.
+Local businessperson Bryn McNeil was also active in the development of ACE.
 A new Town Centre Manager, Alison Harris, had been appointed.
 Alison was very supportive of the efforts to develop ACE.